khansadaoudi/test_arbo/README.md

 # url = https://resources.allsetlearning.com/chinese/grammar/ASGPNV3Q
 ```

-PS : At the moment, some of the sentences in the C1 part are missing the pinyin (transliteration)
+PS : At the moment, some of the sentences in the C1 part are missing the pinyin

 ## Morpheme level of annotation
 To be independent of the results of a pre tokenization, we decided to annotate the corpus on the morpheme level.
 It means that each character is a node/token of the sentence, and relations xxx@m (m for morpheme) are linking characters of a same "word unit".